linushak/devstarCode/README.md

 3. Deploy a new version of your microservice by either a) change the file the GitHub editor as instructed before or b) push the edited code to the Git repository.

-4. When your updated microservice is live, it will hopefully hit the Alien War Ship's shield!
+4. When your updated microservice is live, it will hopefully hit the Alien War Ship's shield! **Note: Whenever you deploy a new version of your microservice, the number of instances/fighters will be set to 1.
+So don't worry when you see only 1 fighter in the Dashboard - you still received points for that mission**

 5. If you feel that your microservice is not behaving correctly or might not have been deployed correctly, have a look at the logs as described [here](../logs.md).